 ACT OF VIOLENCE MGM 1948 Director: Fred Zinnemann -

 Another story where a man is trying to outlive his dark past.
-In this instance it is Heflin, whose idyllic family life is shattered when Ryan shows up seeking revenge for Heflin's wartime treachery.
+In this instance it is Heflin, whose idyllic post war family life is shattered when Ryan shows up seeking revenge for Heflin's wartime treachery.
 As Heflin tries to elude the stalking Ryan, he is tormented by his guilt and falls prey to some unsavory characters.
-In a bit of symbolism, the film opens on a bright day amid a Veterans parade, but the atmosphere quickly changes to mirror the desperation in which Heflin finds himself.
+In a bit of symbolism, the film opens on a bright day at a Veterans parade, but the atmosphere quickly changes to mirror the desperation in which Heflin finds himself.
 The cast, including Mary Astor as an aging hooker and a young Janet Leigh is first rate.
 But the true gems of this film are the work of cinematographer Robert Surtees and the use of classic Los Angeles noir locations.
 If you regard the use of lighting as an important element of noir then you will appreciate Zinnemann’s direction as Heflin traverses the tunnels, staircases and alleys of Bunker Hill all during his nighttime sojourn.

 Here are ten of the very best of noirs.
 Each contains essential elements that define the genre.
 Of course, this is only one person’s opinion.